BillyDonahue/mongo/docs/exception_architecture.md

 # Exception Architecture

+## Assertions ##

+The assertions are provided typically by macros in "util/assert_util.h", (we do not use C's assert macro).

+The operation-fatal and process-fatal.

+### Process Fatal ###

-MongoDB code uses the following types of assertions that are available for use:
+MongoDB code uses the following types of assertions:

 -   `uassert` and `iassert`

-    -   Checks for per-operation user errors.
+    Checks for per-operation user errors.
 Operation-fatal.

 -   `tassert`

-    -   Like uassert, but inhibits clean shutdown.
+    Like uassert, but inhibits clean shutdown.

 -   `massert`
-    -   Checks per-operation invariants.
+    Checks per-operation invariants.
 Operation-fatal.

 -   `fassert`

-    -   Checks fatal process invariants.
+    Checks fatal process invariants.
 Process-fatal.
 Use to detect unexpected situations (such as a system function returning an unexpected error status).

 -   `invariant`

-    -   Checks process invariant.
+    Checks process invariant.
 Process-fatal.
 Use to detect code logic errors ("pointer should never be null", "we should always be locked").

 __Note__: Calling C function `assert` is not allowed.
 Use one of the above instead.